OpenCAPI/ocse/README.md

 See the License for the specific language governing permissions and limitations under the License.

+--- ATTENTION ATTENTION ATTENTION ---
+changes to tlx interface will require changes to your afu

 This is a simulation environment that allows a programmer to use the opencapi reference user api (libocxl) in their software to communicate with an accelerator design that is running in a 3rd party event simulator.
 This permits a degree of hardware/software co-verification.
 The accelerator design must use the opencapi reference tlx hardware